gregorio-project/gregorio-test/README.md

 imagemagick's convert and then compared using imagemagick's compare and the AE metric.

+#### plain-tex

+The plain TeX version of `tex-output`.
+This test runs luatex on every tex file in this directory in order to compile it and produce a PDF, which is then compared with an expected PDF file.
+It is recommended, due to the nature of this test, that each test be in a separate subdirectory.

+Requirements:

+- Every tex file must have a corresponding "expected" PDF file.
+- All other files needed by the tex file (i.e., gabc files) must also included

+Notes:

+The PDFs are compared by first converting the pages to PNG files with imagemagick's convert and then compared using imagemagick's compare and the AE metric.

 ## Creating "Expected" Files

 For a new test: